peterchinman/personal-website/public/assets/articles/strictly.md

 published: 2024-12-30
 ---

 The seed for this project was a vision of a platform for users to collaborate on poems in strictly defined meters.
-I was thinking of [*renga*](https://en.wikipedia.org/wiki/Renga), a collaborative poetry form from Japan.[^1] I was also imagining the absurdity of a "social media" platform that would require users to post in, e.g., rhyming couplets.
+I was thinking of [*renga*](https://en.wikipedia.org/wiki/Renga), a Japanese collaborative poetry form.[^1] I was also imagining the absurdity of a "social media" platform that would require users to post in, e.g., rhyming couplets.

 [^1]: *Renga* would give birth to the much better known *haiku* when the renga's starting stanza, the [*hokku*](https://en.wikipedia.org/wiki/Hokku "Hokku"), was severed from the rest of the poem.

-This, is the fulfillment of the first stage of that vision—an online rhyme and meter checker.
-I wanted it to be a tool that embraced how poets actually treat the restrictions of poetic form—not as divine laws that must be precisely followed, but as a muscular architecture that can be tensed and relaxed at will.
+This is the fulfillment of the first stage of that vision: an online rhyme and meter checker.
+I wanted it to be a tool that embraced how poets actually treat the restrictions of poetic form—not as divine laws that must be precisely followed, but as a musculo-skeletal architecture that can be tensed and relaxed at will.
 That is, I wanted it be capable of looseness.
-Embracing deviations.
+To embrace deviations.

 [Check it out here](https://peterchinman.github.io/strictly/).